Why Microchip?

 In Summary

 As an animal owner, you must know what company and frequency of microchip is implanted in your animal.
-Should a horse or pet be lost, it is up to you to make sure the right scanner is used to prove a microchip is present.
-Make sure your vet knows to use a true universal scanner.
-When making lost posters or flyers, make sure you put that your animal is microchipped, the frequency used, and that it must be read by a scanner that reads that frequency.
+Should a horse or pet be lost, it is up to you to make sure the correct scanner is used to prove a microchip is present.

 As for which microchip company is the best--most are similar, but only one still offers the 125 kHz microchip.
 Our favorite company is AVID.
-They are one of the oldest companies, have various products, and were the first to offer a pet registry.
+They are one of the oldest companies, have various products, and were the first to provide a pet registry.
 HomeAgain and Microchip ID also offer good microchips and services and are very reputable.

-We offer a buyer beware warning when purchasing microchips from newer companies, especially if they offer 900 numbered microchips.
-Do your homework and check them out before purchasing their low-priced chip or scanner.
+We offer a buyer-beware warning when purchasing microchips from newer companies, especially if they offer 900-numbered microchips.

 Click here to purchase your microchips in the NetPosse Store